 For dental travelers coming from North America it is easy to fly to Mexico City International Airport; most major North American cities offer nonstops of only a few hours.

 For dental patients, all the day-to-day amenities to make your stay enjoyable are on your doorstep.
-From a cultural perspective, ancient pyramids and the colonial architecture of the town center along with public parks and world class art galleries and museums ensures there are always plenty of interesting activities and events to please any taste and budget.
+From a cultural perspective, ancient pyramids and the colonial architecture of the town center along with public parks and world-class art galleries and museums ensure there are always plenty of interesting activities and events to please any taste and budget.